Boost Employee Engagement, Learning, and More with VideoJanuary 04, 2021

 Video in Recruiting and Onboarding

-Did you know a single minute of video is worth approximately 1.8 million words?
+A Forrester Researcher once quipped that a single minute of video is worth approximately 1.8 million words.
 This has a lot of implications for how video can improve your candidate experience.
-What’s more, research shows that best-in-class organizations are 75% more likely to use video in their employer branding strategy.

 - Use video to deliver personalized multimedia messages to top prospects